 As the sender, it's your responsibility to make sure your items don't break any laws or rules – both within Australia and in the destination country.

 Restrictions and conditions can change at short notice so the information on this page should be used as a guide only.
 For the latest information, you should check the UPU prohibitions & restrictions (PDF 3.2MB) or contact the destination country's customs, postal trade or government authority.

 It's also your responsibility to check if the destination country imposes any duties, taxes, brokerage fees or any other fees on the item you're sending.
 If you're unsure, please contact the consulate office of the destination country.

 In addition to our customs forms, authorities in the destination country, territory or region require further documentation for some items.

-The United Nations Transitional Administration determines special documentation requirements.
+Timor-Leste’s Ministry of the Interior determines special documentation requirements.
 At the date of publication, no such requirements exist.

 Delivery locations & exclusions

 Before sending to this destination, it’s worth noting a few more details about our international delivery services.